Cour Carrée

+History

 Construction

 Between 1190 and 1215, Philip Augustus built the Wall of Philip II Augustus around Paris to protect the capital from the English.
 To reinforce this enclosure on the western side, he built the first incarnation of the Louvre, a large fortress with four high walls protected by a moat, towers, and a dungeon.

 Under King Charles V of France (1364-1380), with the population of Paris increasing, Paris spread well beyond the Philip Augustus wall.
 The king built a new enclosure encompassing the new quarters.
-As the Louvre Castle was now inside the new city walls, it lost much of its military value.
-The king renovated the castle to make it more comfortable, installing numerous windows, adding chimneys, statues, turrets and gardens.
+With the Louvre Castle now inside the new city walls, it lost much of its military value.
+The King renovated the castle to make it more comfortable, installing numerous windows, adding chimneys, statues, turrets and gardens.

+16th century

 After returning from a two-year captivity in Italy and Spain following his defeat at Pavia in 1524, King Francis I of France wanted to transform the old castle of the Louvre into a Renaissance style palace, like those he encountered during his captivity.
 In 1528, he ordered the demolition of the Grosse Tour (Great Tower), which had served as a keep.
 This took four months and the tower was replaced by a moat serving the main court of the castle.
 In 1546, the King asked architect Pierre Lescot and sculptor Jean Goujon to further renovate the castle.